Am I On Track for Military Retirement?

 The first thing you need to know about investing in real estate for retirement is that mortgaged properties rarely realize much cash flow after expenses.
 Even if you “make” a couple of hundred dollars above the mortgage, interest, and property tax fees per month, that money will likely disappear into the next carpet replacement, appliance repair, or general maintenance costs of the house.
 The most money in investment real estate is made in homes that are owned outright.

-When you’re determining if you’re on track for retirement, keep in mind that the average American lives into their mid-80s, so plan for the long-term.
+When determining if you’re on track for retirement, remember that the average American lives into their mid-80s, so plan for the long term.
 Know how much you need to have in savings, make adjustments if necessary, and plan for cash flow and tax implications in any real estate in your retirement portfolio.